 Defects – with the exception of recourse against supplier as per §§ 445a, 475 BGB – shall be remedied free of charge by means of rectification or replacement delivery, the choice to be at Seller's discretion.
 Defects caused by Buyer or the end buyer or end customer and unjustified complaints shall be remedied on behalf of and at the expense of Buyer.

 Buyer shall provide all information necessary for the examination and handling of guarantee claims.
 Buyer shall provide Seller with the information required, including at least the Bette order confirmation number, article number and reason for complaint and where possible pictures of the damage.
-A form for complaints is available for download at www.my-bette.com
+A form for complaints is available for download here.

 If installation has taken place at the end buyer or end customer, a copy of the installation protocols etc. must be made available.